-Walnuts, being some of my favorite nuts, are used all over the place in my kitchen: banana bread, oatmeal for breakfast, a yogurt snack with strawberries and cinnamon, tomato and avocado salad with arugula, dried cherries & figs and of course my 100% whole wheat walnut loaf… And the list goes on.
-Perusing through Tartine Bread the other day I stumbled on Chad’s Tartine Country Walnut Sourdough recipe and thought walnuts in my sourdough bread sounded incredible, and thus the impetus for this journal entry.
+Walnuts, being some of my favorite nuts, are used all over the place in my kitchen: banana bread, oatmeal for breakfast, a yogurt snack with strawberries and cinnamon, tomato and avocado salad with arugula, dried cherries & figs, and of course, my 100% whole wheat walnut loaf.
+And the list goes on.
+Perusing through Tartine Bread the other day, I stumbled on Chad's Tartine Country Walnut Sourdough recipe.
+I thought walnuts in my sourdough bread sounded incredible (and walnuts with cranberries, even better), and thus the impetus for this journal entry.

-While the recipe calls for unshelled walnuts, I couldn’t find them in my area for the life of me.
-After searching for a few days, and at a few different markets, I had to eventually settle for shelled walnuts.
-A little bit of a spoiler here but the resulting loaves from this bake are truly exceptional, however, I think with roasted and unshelled walnuts the flavor would be even more rich and complex.
-I ended up roasting the shelled walnuts in the oven, and because they don’t have a shell it was easy to over do it.
-Watch those walnuts like a hawk and I’d venture to say even under roast them by a few minutes to stay safe.
+While the recipe calls for unshelled walnuts, I couldn't find them in my area for the life of me.
+After searching for a few days, and at a few different markets, I had to settle for shelled walnuts eventually.
+A little bit of a spoiler here, but the resulting loaves from this bake are genuinely exceptional; however, I think with roasted and unshelled walnuts, the flavor would be even more rich and complex.
+I ended up roasting the shelled walnuts in the oven, and because they don't have a shell, it was easy to overdo it.
+Watch those walnuts like a hawk, and I'd venture to say even under roast them by a few minutes to stay safe.

 Prepare the leaven – 10:00pm

 In my typical fashion, I start the process with a 100% whole wheat leaven.
 My starter just loves whole wheat flour and shows some real activity by the morning it's very easy to tell when it's ripe and ready to mix.
 The night before, mix and set out covered: